 This post deals with murder and sexual assault and might be triggering for some readers.

-On December 8, Lisa Montgomery will be put to death by lethal injection at the US penitentiary in Terre Haute, Indiana.
-She will become only the 16th woman executed in the US since the death penalty was reinstated in 1976.
+Montgomery is only the 16th woman executed in the US since the death penalty was reinstated in 1976.

 Montgomery committed a terrible crime.
 In 2004, in Skidmore, Missouri, she strangled Bobbie Jo Stinnett and cut her unborn baby from her womb.
 Amazingly, the baby survived.
 Montgomery claimed she’d given birth to the little girl and she and her husband Kevin began showing her to friends.

 Montgomery was arrested the following day.
 She was found guilty of kidnapping and murder in 2007 and has been on death row ever since.
 Her lawyers have argued that executing her is a “profound injustice”, due to her mental illness and childhood trauma.
-But those arguments have not been successful, and a date for the execution has been set.
+But those arguments have not been successful.

 So what led Montgomery to do something so unspeakably brutal?